 “It’s difficult for us to imagine a world where things you were able to read before become suddenly incomprehensible.
 We forget about the days when we were unable to read, before growing older and becoming literate,” Shimakage, CEO of Tokyo-based startup Oton Glass, said during a recent interview with The Japan Times.

 “It was after my father was hit by the stroke that I first realized our world is actually full of letters, and that being unable to read them may cause a significant disadvantage in our daily lives,” he said.

-Identifying the need led him gather a team of engineers and designers.
+Identifying the need led him to gather a team of engineers and designers.
 He began interviewing and collecting feedback from his father and 5 other people with dyslexia.
-After several trial and errors, Keisuke finally developed the concept of OTON Glass.
+After several trials and errors, Keisuke finally developed the concept of OTON Glass.

-OTON Glass works by uploading photos to the Raspberry Pi cloud system.
-With the help of OCR (Optical Character Recognition) engine in the cloud, text is extracted.
+OTON Glassworks by uploading photos to the Raspberry Pi cloud system.
+With the help of OCR (Optical Character Recognition) engine in the cloud, the text is extracted.
 The extracted characters are then sent to the voice synthesis engine for conversion into voice data.
 The audio data is then downloaded and played through the earpiece.

 The product has already gone through various upgrades based on feedback collected from dyslexic users.
 Recent updates have shortened the duration gap between capturing text and replaying audio to 3 sec which was 15 sec in the initial prototypes.
 In 2016, the device was runner-up for the James Dyson Award, and it has also garnered attention at various other awards shows and in the media.